You’ve probably seen vegan deodorants lining the aisles of your local store or heard people recommending it over traditional deodorant.

 Make sure to look for the “Sensitive Skin” option.
-Schmidt makes other natural deodorants, but only this particular line is baking soda-free.
+Schmidt makes other vegan deodorants, but only this particular line is baking soda-free.

 If you’re looking for a cream with easy application, check out Soapwalla’s Deodorant Cream.
 It has a frosting-like consistency for quick absorption.
 Lavender, peppermint, and tea tree oils combine to form this deodorant’s appealing scent.

 Considering the calming effect rose water has on sensitive skin, it’s no surprise it makes a solid addition to deodorant.
 The Zabana Essentials Rose Water Deodorant Stick uses a therapeutic blend of rose petal extracts and essential oils to create an effective defense against body odor.
 We love that it comes in an easily portable, biodegradable and recyclable tube.

 Zabana Essentials also offers the vegan Deodorant Detox Bar, which detoxifies, exfoliates, and freshens armpits.
 While this is useful anytime, it’s especially handy when you’re going through a deodorant detox.